 - Immediate actions get executed when a record matches the criteria.
 For example, Salesforce can automatically send an email that notifies the account team when a new high-value opportunity is created.

 - Time-dependent actions that queue when a record matches the criteria, and execute according to time triggers.
 For example, Salesforce can automatically send an email reminder to the account team if a high-value opportunity is still open ten days before the close date.

 - This action helps to give an automated task to another user in the company.

-- The receiver can update the task with status, which manager can easily check using a related list.
+- The receiver can update the task with status, which the manager can easily check using a related list.

 Let us discuss in detail with a sample business scenario for Workflow Rule - Task understanding.

 Time-Dependent Workflow Actions:

 There are some cases in real-time projects where we don’t want to execute the task instantly.
 We want, that to happen after 1 hour, 10 hours, 10 days, etc. In such cases, time-dependent action helps.

 Note: This works only in hours or days format.
 Not minutes.
 Before performing the action we need to Deactivate the rule.